jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-27.md

-+++
+---
-title= "The meaning of the oath of allegiance" description= "The bay'ah (oath of allegiance) is a contract to render obedience.
-It is as though the person who renders the oath of allegiance made a contract with his amir, to the effect that he surrenders supervision of his own affairs" image= "/covers/muq.jpg" date= 2020-01-19 linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-26" linkbtext= "Part 26" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-28a" linkftext= "Part 28a" heading= "Parts 27"
+title: "The meaning of the oath of allegiance"
+description: "The bay'ah (oath of allegiance) is a contract to render obedience.
+It is as though the person who renders the oath of allegiance made a contract with his amir, to the effect that he surrenders supervision of his own affairs"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 27"
+date: 2019-12-18
+---

 The bay'ah (oath of allegiance) is a contract to render obedience.